MDAnalysis/UserGuide/doc/source/universe.rst

 Thanks to the interoperability with RDKit, a Universe can be constructed from a SMILES string with :meth:`Universe.from_smiles<MDAnalysis.core.universe.Universe.from_smiles>`.
 Since the SMILES string usually contains information about heavy atoms only, this method automatically adds the appropriate number of hydrogens on all atoms, by setting :code:`addHs=True`.
 It is also possible to generate coordinates with :code:`generate_coordinates=True`.
 This will allow RDKit to generate one or more conformers for the given molecule.
 For example, setting :code:`numConfs=10` will generate 10 conformers, and each conformer will be read as a frame by the Universe.

+Here is a minimal example to create a Universe from one conformer of ethanol:

+.. ipython:: python

+    u = mda.Universe.from_smiles("CCO")
+    u
+    u.trajectory

 Internally, calling the :meth:`Universe.from_smiles<MDAnalysis.core.universe.Universe.from_smiles>` method does the following:

 .. ipython:: python